querqy/querqy-docs/docs/source/smui/dev-setup.rst

    run -Dconfig.file=./smui-dev.conf 9000

-Furthermore, above’s configuration points to a deviant development version of the ``smui2solr.sh``-script.
+Furthermore, above’s configuration points to an alternative development version of the ``smui2solr.sh``-script.
 The file ``smui2solr-dev.sh`` is as well excluded from the version control.
 The following example provides a simple custom deployment script approach, that basically just